KeunyoungSong/Articles-hashNode/clpghk9bq00050bkye41ydx1g.md

 ## Troubleshooting
 #### Issue: `err_access_denied` Occurs on App Installation and Startup
 - Symptoms: Users encounter the err_access_denied error when installing and launching the app.
-- Resolution:
-Action: Re-install the app
+- Action: Re-install the app
 - Explanation: This error may be due to a glitch during the initial installation.
 Re-installing the app often resolves this issue by ensuring a clean and complete installation process.

 ## Something I’m not sure about